 Before you leap “boots and all” into a redesign of your website, it’s imperative to consider how your website redesign services provider will ensure that you achieve more than a much prettier site that even more people will find.
 It’s important to remember that the current site has some inherent ranking value and that this value should at least be preserved – and preferably, enhanced!

 All too often, the old site is junked, and no consideration is given to the residual values within old pages.
 So, don’t go down that path…

-Many an NZ website redesign specialist has limited understanding (or interest) in how search engines evaluate websites, and remain blissfully unaware of Google’s Webmaster Guidelines.
-However, most designers do instinctively know what looks good, and how best to achieve a professional looking site… Obviously, you want a positive outcome in terms of;
+Many NZ website redesign specialist has limited understanding (or interest) in how search engines evaluate websites, and remain blissfully unaware of Google’s Webmaster Guidelines.
+However, most designers do instinctively know what looks good, and how best to achieve a professional-looking site… Obviously, you want a positive outcome in terms of;

 - Visual Aspects – user experience, modern design, better business credibility, clear branding

 - Functionality – social media integration & responsive mobile design access